12th October, 1492

 Martin Luther and Cardinal Cajetan meet in Augsburg over the following three days to discuss Luther’s 95 Theses.
 Cajetan tells Luther he must recant unconditionally.

-English Congregationalists Adopted a Confession of Faith
+On this day in Christian History, English Congregationalists Adopted a Confession of Faith

 Death of Elizabeth Fry.
 A Quaker, she was known as a pioneer in prison reform.